Join over 6,000 people who are subscribed to receive a once daily email with all of our posts. Never miss out! Click here to subscribe.

 (Note: This info comes from various applicant data points and has not been confirmed by Chase.)

-Chase Cards Subject to Chase 5/24 Rule (links are for reviews of the cards):
+Chase Cards Subject to Chase 5/24 Rule (Click on highlighted cards for our reviews):

 - Sapphire Preferred